 Will this grant affect a student’s current or future financial aid?

-No, this grant is a one-time emergency grant and it will not impact your current or future financial aid.
+No, this is an emergency grant and it will not impact your current or future financial aid.

 How is the ARP/HEERF III plan different than the CRRSAA/HEERF II plan?